 Scenario: You’re leaving to pursue further education.

-So as today is my last day at Pixel Designs, I simply have to say thank you for the fantastic year I've had here.
+So as today is my last day, I simply have to say thank you for the fantastic year I've had here.
 I'm going back to school to study for a degree in Digital Media.

 I've enjoyed working with such a creative and supportive group of people.
 I hope you will connect with me via Facebook.
 I truly value your time and look forward to hearing about your achievements.